 This AIF provides material information about the business and operations of Emera.
-The "Enterprise Risk and Risk Management" section of the Company's MD&A dated February 14, 2020 for the year ended December 31, 2019 is incorporated herein by reference and can be found on SEDAR at www.sedar.com.
+The "Enterprise Risk and Risk Management" section of the Company's MD&A is incorporated herein by reference and can be found on SEDAR at www.sedar.com.